lbryio/lbry-android/QUICKSTART.md

 ```

 ### Step 7 of 10
-Clone the lbryio/lbry-android git repository and create your `buildozer.spec` and `google-services.json` files.
+Clone the lbryio/lbry-android git repository, initialise submodules and create your `buildozer.spec` and `google-services.json` files.
 The provided `buildozer.spec.sample` contains defaults provided you followed steps 1 through 5 exactly as described.
 You can also customise the spec file if you want to.
 The `google-services.sample.json` can be used to ensure the build completes successfully.
 ```
 git clone https://github.com/lbryio/lbry-android
 cd lbry-android
-cp buildozer.spec.sample buildozer.spec
-cp p4a/pythonforandroid/bootstraps/lbry/templates/google-services.sample.json p4a/pythonforandroid/bootstraps/lbry/templates/google-services.json
+git submodule update --init --recursive cp buildozer.spec.sample buildozer.spec cp p4a/pythonforandroid/bootstraps/lbry/templates/google-services.sample.json p4a/pythonforandroid/bootstraps/lbry/templates/google-services.json
 ```